sini/nixkraken/docs/src/getting-started/install/packages.md

 }
 ```

-Please refer to the [theming guide](../../guides/theming.md) for further details on their usage.
+Please refer to the [theming guide][doc-theming] for further details on their usage.

 ## Installation

 There are various ways to provide the packages to your configuration.

-The examples below showcase both [overlays](https://nixos.org/manual/nixpkgs/stable/#chap-overlays) and [Home Manager `extraSpecialArgs`](https://nix-community.github.io/home-manager/index.xhtml#sec-flakes-nixos-module), but there might be other undocumented ways to make the packages available to your configuration.
+The examples below showcase both [overlays][nixpkgs-manual-overlays] and [Home Manager `extraSpecialArgs`][hm-extraspecialargs], but there might be other undocumented ways to make the packages available to your configuration.

 Feel free to contribute additional ways to provide them!